openculinary/blog/content/posts/introduction-to-ingredient-parsing.md

 * a bunch of kale, roughly chopped
 * one medium apple

-Here we find products (`black pepper`, `apples`, `kale`) and quantities interleaved with additional information (`freshly ground`, ...) intended to help selection and preparation of ingredients.
-We'd like to keep that extra information around so that the recipe author's instructions are faithfully maintained.
+Here we find products (`black pepper`, `apples`, `kale`) and quantities interleaved with additional information (`freshly ground`, ...).
+We'd like to keep that extra information around -- it can help with preparation and selection of ingredients, and it helps to ensure that the recipe author's instructions are faithfully maintained.

 In our next blog post, we'll share and explain some of the code that identifies and extracts product names and ingredient quantities from plain text, and how we use the resulting information to provide recipe search and meal planning functionality.